The Siberian Tiger – the silent master of distance

 Each frequency is a coordinate in space.

-This is the area where silence speaks.
+This is the realm where silence speaks.

-Tigers communicate with such infrasound sounds.
+Tigers communicate using such infrasound sounds.

-A single sound can be carried for miles.
+A single sound can travel for kilometers.

 When snow smells

-We humans say: snow smells of nothing.
+We humans say: Snow smells of nothing.

 For him, snow is an archive.